Shamima Begum says ‘sorry’ to Manchester bombing victims in GMB interview

 She added: “I would rather die than go back to IS.”

-She also apologised to anyone who has been affected by Isis and the terror group's actions.
+Begum also apologised to anyone who has been affected by Isis and the terror group's actions.

 She said: “Of course I am completely sorry for anyone that has been affected by Isis.

-“In no way do I agree with what they did, I don’t, I’m not trying to justify what they did, it’s not justifiable to kill innocent people in the name of religion.”
+“In no way do I agree with what they did – I don’t – I’m not trying to justify what they did, it’s not justifiable to kill innocent people in the name of religion.”

 Begum said she regretted her actions and apologised for the comments she previously made about the Manchester Arena bombing.